-Notable exhibitions last year included a show on lunar photographs as well as an exhibition on renaissance sculptor and painter, Andrea del Verrocchio, of whom Leonardo da Vinci was a pupil.
+Notable exhibitions of recent years include a show on lunar photographs as well as an exhibition on renaissance sculptor and painter, Andrea del Verrocchio, of whom Leonardo da Vinci was a pupil.

 This museum of art and design is home to a permanent collection of over 2.3 million objects, covering more than 5,000 years of human creativity.
 Mediums covered within its permanent exhibitions include architecture, furniture, fashion, textiles, photography, sculpture, painting, jewellery, glass, ceramics, book arts and more.